freestone-endurance/comms/manuals/hilo/hancock.markdown

     - discord
 ---

+### Gear List

+- Starlink Satellite Terminal
+- inReach Satellite Communicator
+- 2 iPads for Runner Tracking (Transferred from Antero)
+- Backup Runner Tracking Forms
+- Power for Starlink

 ### Instructions

+- Device Delivery
+  - iPads will be delivered from Antero AS
+  - Use personal device with OST app or Runner Tracking Forms if any runners come in before iPads arrive
 - Setup
   - Set up Starlink while setting up Aid Station
   - Text CommsHQ via Discord once you have service